-Removing the chassis door
+Removing the chassis door and cable management comb

 The chassis door must be removed before the chassis can be installed into the cabinet.
 The door is not hinged.
 It is held to the chassis by mounting hardware on the door that snaps onto eight ball studs on the chassis.
 To remove the door, grip both sides of the door, and gently pull the door straight out until it releases from the ball studs on the chassis.